Sammaye/yii-audittrail/README.md

 ## API

+Please note that the below snippets are snippets only and are not tested in a real environment.
+It is recommend that you use this section as reference and documentation only, do not copy and paste from here.

 ### Custom User Attributes

 Some people don't actually have defined users but do have an attribute of the auditable model that would define a unique identification of who edited it.
 For this end you can use: